Diplomatic and Political Interpreting Explained

-Weaving together the voices of interpreters, diplomats and politicians with a systematic look at the theory and practice of interpreting in diplomatic settings, this is not only an essential textbook for interpreting students and educators but also of interest to professional interpreters and students and scholars of Politics and International relations.
+Weaving together the voices of interpreters, diplomats, and politicians with a systematic look at the theory and practice of interpreting in diplomatic settings, this is not only an essential textbook for interpreting students and educators but will also be of interest to professional interpreters and students and scholars of politics and international relations.

 Additional resources are available on the Routledge Translation Studies Portal: http://routledgetranslationstudiesportal.com

 Chapter 1 Politics and diplomacy then and now: Introduction by Peter Krois

 Chapter 4 Managing information: Ways of rendition and degrees of involvement

 Chapter 5 Managing expressiveness and interaction: Ways of rendition and degrees of involvement